Professional Botanical Natural Medicine Programs

-Request application early: email@example.com Submit application and $295 refundable deposit between January 1st and August 1st of the academic year you are applying. ($295 deposit is refundable if student is not accepted into program) Some late applications accepted between August 1-September 1, 2017.
+Request application early: firstname.lastname@example.org Submit application and $295 refundable deposit between January 1st and July 1st of the academic year you are applying. ($295 deposit is refundable if student is not accepted into program) Some late applications accepted between August 1-September 1, 2018.
 Course enrollment closes 1-3 weeks prior to first seminar.
-Seminars begin September 2017--see dates below.
+Seminars begin September 2018--see dates below.

 Monthly 1:1 with instructor, weekly independent assignments, group classes and seminars.

 September 16, 2017, October 21, November 18, December off--holiday break, January 13, 2018 (online seminar), February 17, 2018 (online seminar), March 17, April 14, May 12, June 9, July (break--optional field day TBA), August 18 (early graduation for some students), September-November 2017 (MH Thesis Project Months), November 10, 2018 (Final MH Graduation for this round of students).